 - Don’t over-protect yourself and pay unnecessarily high premiums

 - Don’t under-protect yourself and leave your loved ones exposed

 - Stay-at-home parents also benefit from life insurance

-- Joint life insurance cover is cheaper, (but only pays out once)
+- Joint life insurance premiums are cheaper, (but only pays out once)

 - Critical and terminal illness cover options available

 - You can take out life insurance on behalf of a parent